 sample page from Triptik

 One more highlight about this trip.
 In my memory everything went pretty well, except the time we lost a bunch of possessions.
 Somewhere in the Midwest a fellow auto traveler pulled up beside us, gesturing up to the roof of our car.
 We left the road and discovered one or more of our duffel bags tied on top had come undone.
-Our possessions had been flying off the roof of the car for a mile or two.
+Our possessions had been flying off the roof of the car for a mile or so.
 We walked through a grassy roadside ditch gathering up what we could, but we never found my First Communion dress or Mom's address book.

 Tomorrow: Who was naughtier, my cousins or me?